saurabytes/MonarchMoneyTrendReport/README.md

 The information is pulled not from a Query (graphql) and is really screen scraped - so it's really their data, just reformatted with some small tweaks.

-This is JavaScript that I run using Tampermonkey.
-Tampermonkey is available for Chrome, Microsoft Edge, Safari, Opera Next, and Firefox.
-(I use Firefox).

 I welcome any comments.

 Enjoy!